medic/cht-docs/content/en/apps/tutorials/couch2pg-setup.md

 ## Using docker-compose

-The simplest way to run with `docker-compose` is to specify the CouchDB instance that your local CHT setup is using.
-The compose file will then create a dockerized PostgresSQL instance, connect to the CouchDB server and proceed to download all the data to the PostgreSQL instance:
+The simplest way to run couch2pg is with `docker-compose` which only needs configuration of the CouchDB instance URL.
+The compose file will then create a PostgresSQL container, connect to the CouchDB server and proceed to download couchDB documents to the PostgreSQL container:

 1. Change directory into the repo's directory where you cloned it: `cd /path/to/cht-couch2pg`